This rich chocolate buttercream is my favorite chocolate frosting because it takes about 5 minutes to make, is super creamy, and intensely flavorful.

 Instructions

-- Add all ingredients to a large bowl, starting with ½ teaspoon of salt.
-Beat on low with an electric mixer just until the ingredients are blended then turn the mixer to high and beat for 3-5 minutes, until the buttercream is fully blended and "fluffy".
+- Add all ingredients to a large bowl, starting with ยฝ teaspoon of salt.
+Beat on low with an electric mixer just until the ingredients are blended.

 - Taste and add more vanilla, almond extract, or salt if desired.
-If the buttercream is thinner than you'd like it to be, add a bit more powdered sugar to thicken it up.
+If the buttercream is thinner than you'd like it to be, add more powdered sugar until you reach the desired consistency.

 Notes

-- Chocolate Buttercream will keep in a covered container in the refrigerator for up to 1 week.
-You can also freeze this buttercream for up to 3 months.
+How to store chocolate buttercream: This frosting will keep in a covered container in the refrigerator for up to 1 week.
+You can also freeze chocolate buttercream for up to 3 months.
 Thaw in the refrigerator overnight.
-Always allow the buttercream to come to room temperature before re-beating for 30 seconds or so and using.
+Allow the buttercream to come to room temperature then use an electric mixer to beat the frosting until it's fluffy and aerated.

 Recommended Products